decentraland/adr/content/ADR-86-realm-picking-algorithm.md

 Taking into consideration the cases variables and cases listed above is how the algorithm works.
 Something that will try to “intelligently” decide which is the best realm, given all the conditions.

 1. It considers the latency difference as the most important factor.
 If the difference is greater than a hard limit (for instance, 1.5 seconds), always prefer the catalyst with the lowest latency.
 If the latency difference is less than this hard limit, consider the next criteria.
-2. It gives an score to a realm based on the amount of users it has.
+2. It gives a score to a realm based on the amount of users it has.
 The greater the number of users, the better.
 3. Then, it deduces some score based on the latency, exponentially.
 For instance, consider 100 ms of latency equivalent to 1 user.
 200 ms equivalent to 5 users.
 500 ms equivalent to 30 users.
 1000 ms equivalent to 200 users, etc. This is to account for the effect the latency may have on user experience (latencies lower than 500 ms may not be noticed by most people, given our current experiences).
 4. If the number of users pass a certain threshold (for instance, 1000 users), give a maximum score so the next criteria can be considered.
 5. Of those catalysts that have the same score, and latency that can be considered “acceptable”, pick the one with the least amount of users, to balance the load.